mauromsl/doaj/README.md

     pip install -r requirements.txt  # install all the app's dependencies python portality/app.py  # the output of this will tell you which port it's running on and whether it's in debug mode

+## Testing
+We have unit and integration tests.
+The integration tests use cucumber (behave python lib) with selenium.

+From the root of the repo, run

+    nosetests doajtest/unit  # add -v after the nose command to see the name of each test behave doajtest/features

+There are some custom integration tests (stress tests and a couple of misc ones) under doajtest/functional .
+These are not designed to run regularly and are thus not maintained that well, you may find they're broken.

 ### Cron Jobs

 The following tasks need to run periodically: